Vyral/mark-adams/_posts/2021-02-01-shou-sugi-ban-easy-as-ichi-ni-san.md

 <center>&nbsp;</center>

 Over the holidays, my wife **Lisa asked me to build some raised beds for her new garden**, and they turned out well.
 However, when I was done, she said they looked bright and new and wondered whether there was any way to treat them to make them appear weathered.
-She did some internet research and found out about an ancient Japanese technique called Shou Sugi Ban where you lightly char the wood to preserve it.&nbsp;
+She did some internet research and found out about an ancient Japanese technique called Shou Sugi Ban where you lightly char the wood to preserve it. &nbsp;This technique is not only for garden beds, but any wood-working project, such as sheds, cabinets, etc.

 {% include pullquote.html %}